brightersidetech/FactoryIO_RFID_Sorter/README.md

 4. According to the tag data value, the package is then routed to the right, left or straight conveyor by the turn table

 ### Routing logic
-The codesys application determines the conveyor the package will be routed to based on the RFID tag data value.
+The codesys application determines the conveyor on which the package will be routed to based on the RFID tag data value.
 - if the value is an odd number, then the package is routed to left conveyor
 - Else if the value is an even number but divisible by 4, then the package is routed to right conveyor
 - Else, the package is routed to the straight conveyor